Find out if rain and wind will ruin your hunting plans with this Bad Weather Hunting guide! See which kinds of deer move in the rain!

 Regardless of whether or not we like to admit it, we humans are creatures of comfort.
 After all, we build nice, cozy, houses to keep us warm in the winter, cool in the summer, and dry when it rains.

 Also, unlike we humans, deer have neither pantries nor refrigerators, so they have to eat what is available in their area at any given time of year.

-Whitetail deer are also far better adapted to a life outdoors than humans are.
-They not only have metabolisms that enable them to withstand cold temperatures that would freeze most humans to death, they also have their own reliable coats.
+Deer not only have metabolisms that enable them to withstand cold temperatures that would freeze most humans to death, they also have their own reliable coats.

-But deer live outdoors twenty-four hours a day, seven days a week and have warm, waterproof, fur coats, as well as a need to feed daily – the fact is that they have far less aversion to traveling and feeding in bad than we humans do.
+But deer live outdoors twenty-four hours a day, seven days a week and have warm, waterproof, fur coats, as well as a daily need to feed themselves.
+The fact is that they have far less aversion to traveling and feeding in bad than we humans do.

-Let’s look at how deer move around during adverse weather conditions.
+Now, let’s look at how deer move around during adverse weather conditions.

 Deer Movement During Windy Conditions:

-They do tend to avoid moving during periods of high winds because this type of wind makes it very difficult to detect and identify predators since it shreds their scent and makes it difficult for them to determine which direction it’s coming from.
+They do tend to avoid moving during periods of high winds because this type of wind makes it very difficult to detect and identify predators.
+High winds, shreds predator’s scent and makes it difficult for deer to determine which direction peril is coming from.

-On the days with light wind and, especially when it’s steady from a single direction rather than swirling first from one direction and then another, they tend to move and feed very actively.
+On the days with light wind and, especially when the wind is steady from a single direction rather than swirling first from one direction and then another, deer tend to move and feed very actively.

 Keep in mind that if you are bowhunting, you absolutely must make the right judgment call on accounting for the wind in your aiming trajectories.
 Not doing so will likely cost you a clean kill.